-Erarta Museum is proud to present an exhibition by the celebrated Finnish American photographer Arno Rafael Minkkinen.
+Erarta Museum presented an exhibition by the celebrated Finnish American photographer Arno Rafael Minkkinen.
 The exhibition will span 100 photographs reflecting the entire career of the artist

 - A retrospective of the renowned photographer